 Rancho Los Amigos National Rehabilitation Center has been treating individuals with Polio for well over half a century.
 Extensive clinical expertise combined with groundbreaking research contributes to Rancho’s international reputation in diagnosis and management of Post-Polio Sequelae and Post-Polio Syndrome.

 The center also utilizes the unique services of Rancho’s Pathokinesiology Laboratory for instrumented diagnosis of complex gait impairments and the Seating Center for evaluation of alternative means of movement via manual or powered mobility.
+Patients are evaluated and recommendations may be made to Rancho’s Driving Rehabilitation Program, Vocational Services, or to CART (Center for Applied Rehab Technology) to promote continued independence with working and community re–integration.
 Medical issues which require greater follow up, such as respiratory or psychological issues, may be referred to other specialists as indicated.

 Evaluations for first-time clients are comprehensive.
 A physician takes an extensive medical history, and a physical therapist performs full body strength and range-of-motion assessment as well as gait analysis.
-An occupational therapist assesses potential lifestyle modifications which may benefit the client.
+An occupational therapist assesses daily routines which may include work simplification and energy conservation and adapted strategies to preserve physical abilities and function.
 The team meets to discuss all findings with the client and any relevant individuals.
 The interdisciplinary team may recommend bracing to enhance a client’s walking ability.
 The client may try a temporary brace during the evaluation to help determine what custom orthosis may optimally improve his/her function.
 The ordering process for the appropriate brace can then be initiated in collaboration with the orthotist.
 Following the initial comprehensive evaluation, many clients are followed on a less frequent basis for several years.